hooriyaa/hackathon_3/README.md

 •Users can sign up, log in, and manage their profiles.

-Application Workflow
+✨## Application Workflow:
-Home Page:
+## Home Page:

-Displays a responsive product listing with advanced category filters.
+•Displays a responsive product listing with advanced category filters.

-Users can browse sofas, chairs, and stools.
+•Users can browse sofas, chairs, and stools.

-Product Detail Page:
+##Product Detail Page:

 Shows detailed product information, including reviews and ratings.

 Users can add products to the cart or wishlist.

-Cart:
+## Cart:

 Displays selected products with their quantities and total price.

-Users can proceed to checkout or continue shopping.
+Users must be signed in to proceed to payment.

-Checkout:
+## Checkout:

 Collects shipping details and calculates shipping rates using ShipEngine.

+Users must be signed in to proceed to payment.

+## Payment:

 Processes payments securely using Stripe.

+Users must be signed in to complete the payment.

+## Shipment Page:

+Displays shipping details and allows users to confirm their shipment information.

+Provides an option to track the order using ShipEngine.

-Order Confirmation:
+## Order Confirmation:

 Displays a success message with order details and shipping information.

 Product Data Structure
 Managed via Sanity CMS:

+json
+Copy
 {
   "ID": "string",
   "Name": "string",